open-wc/open-wc/packages/generator-open-wc/README.md

 mkdir foo-bar
 cd foo-bar
 yo open-wc:scaffold-vanilla
-# this will scaffold a webcomponent + run all available scaffold generators
+# this will scaffold a new web component + run all available scaffold generators
 ```

 ### Available scaffold generators:
+- `yo open-wc:scaffold-vanilla`<br>
+  This generator scaffolds a new web component project for you with all of our recommendations, and runs all the subsequent scaffold generators below.
+We recommend using this generator at the start of your web component project.

 - `yo open-wc:scaffold-demoing`<br>
-  If you already have a web component but no `/stories/` folder
+  This generator scaffolds a Storybook setup for you with examples to your existing project.

 - `yo open-wc:scaffold-testing`<br>
-  If you already have a web component but no `/test/` folder
+  This generator scaffolds a Karma setup for you with examples to your existing project.

 ## Upgrade generators